Archives: Articles

 This richly illustrated issue includes the following stories: Recent findings shedding new light on the whereabouts of the remains of Philip of Macedon, father of Alexander the Great; how an archaeologist-sculptor is bringing bones of the dead back to life; archaeologists uncovering town life at the dawn of civilization; an exclusive interview with internationally acclaimed archaeologist James M. Adovasio about what makes the Meadowcroft Rockshelter prominent in the ongoing search for the first Americans; what archaeologists are finding at the site of the ancient city of Gath, the home town of the biblical Philistine giant, Goliath; and how scientists are redrawing the picture of human evolution in Europe.
 Find it on Amazon.com.

-Article Source: University of Adelaide press release.
+Article Source: A PNAS press release.

 Subscribe to Popular Archaeology Premium.
 Available on all laptops and mobile devices, and still the industry’s best value at only $9.00 annually.